Distracted Driving Accidents in Allentown

 Special conditions often determine the amount of money awarded in distracted driving crashes.
 Distracted driving is a purposeful choice to do something harmful, unlike mechanical breakdowns or weather-related accidents.
 This could lead to higher damage awards.

 Victims of distracted driving crashes sometimes have to deal with much more mental distress because the crashes could have been avoided.
-Knowing that someone was hurt badly because they chose to text or check social media instead of paying attention to driving has different effects on the mind that should be considered when deciding how much to pay.
+Knowing that someone was badly hurt because they chose to text or check social media instead of paying attention to driving has different effects on the mind, which should be considered when deciding how much to pay.

-In distracted driving cases, the technology part can occasionally leave behind digital proof showing harmful behavior patterns.
+In distracted-driving cases, the technology component can sometimes leave behind digital evidence of harmful behavior patterns.
 Repeated offenses or social media posts that praise distracted driving can help make the case for higher damages that show the defendant’s lack of concern for public safety.

 Younger drivers with little money or insurance are typically involved in distracted driving incidents.
 Our lawyers know how to deal with these problems.
 They look into all the insurance options and devise inventive ways to ensure you get the right amount of money, even if your policy has limits.